This article was sponsored by Portal from Facebook. Thank you for supporting the brands that support Motherly and mamas.

 Now more than ever, mamas are pushed to the absolute max.
-They're taking on the additional roles of teacher, full-time caregiver, housekeeper, chef, partner, therapist, nurse and more—and they're doing it all without help.
+They're taking on the additional roles of teacher, full-time caregiver, housekeeper, chef, partner, therapist, nurse and, sometimes, font lines—and they're doing it all without help.
 Not only are schools and daycares closed, but access to caregivers and loved ones is restricted while the shelter-in-place rules are still in regulation.
 On top of that, grandparents, aunts, uncles, cousins and friends are missing out on meaningful milestones and celebrations that they would normally witness in person.

 That's where Portal from Facebook can play an integral role: bridging the distance gap and bringing joy to the faces of those we love so we can feel a little bit closer during this crazy time.